biglovisa/creact/README.md

 Does it log to the browser console?
 Cool, we are good to go.
 Earlier I said that we were going to add a `Skill` component for each skill, but we aren't feeling any obvious pains from this setup, so let's keep it like it is.

 The component needs to communicate with the parent and tell it to delete the idea that was clicked.
-Like we passed down a function reference to `NewSkill`, we are going to pass down a function reference that the child can execute when we click the `delete` button.
+Like we passed down a function `ref`erence to `NewSkill`, we are going to pass down a function reference that the child can execute when we click the `delete` button.

 <br>